Portugal–United States relations: Early history

 Increased Portuguese immigration to the United States began in the early nineteenth century.
 Approximately 70 percent of these immigrants came from the Azores, with the remainder mostly coming from Madeira and Cape Verde, with very few of them coming from the Portuguese mainland.
 Most of these Portuguese immigrants settled in New England and ended up working in the whaling industry.
 The involvement of Portuguese immigrants in the whaling trade also led Portuguese American communities to spring up in the San Francisco Bay Area in California and in Hawaii (see also Portuguese immigration to Hawaii).
 Some Portuguese immigrants settled in cities further inland, such as Springfield, Illinois.
 Today, there are over one million Americans of Portuguese descent.
 While prolific in some areas, Portuguese immigration was comparatively tiny when compared with the large number of German and Irish immigrants that came to the United States.

 The Portuguese government favored the Union during the American Civil War, providing assistance to the Union Navy during the conflict.
 Due to settling primarily in New England, most Portuguese Americans were Union soldiers.

 In 1911, the United States declared its support of the 5 October 1910 revolution that abolished the Portuguese Monarchy and replaced it with the First Portuguese Republic.

-In 1917, both Portugal and the United States joined World War I on the side of the Allies.
-During World War II, Portugal remained neutral until 1944, when it allowed the United States to establish a military base in the Azores.
+In 1916 and 1917, both Portugal and the United States, respectively, joined World War I on the side of the Allies.
+During World War II, Portugal remained strictly neutral until 1944 (except for the Battle of Timor, on the Pacific Front), when it allowed the United States to establish a military base in the Azores, however Portugal did not joined on any side, because Portugal made an agreement with Francoist Spain to keep Portugal and Spain neutral called Iberian Pact.